AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 4. **Usability**

 * Every command entered will print out either a success message or a specific error message
-* Help command will print out clear list of commands with their respective usage examples
+* Help command will print out a list to the user guide
 * A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.